-Hanna Lee Rodriguez is an attorney with the firm, Walker Jones, PC, in Warrenton, Virginia.
+Hanna Lee Rodriguez is an attorney with Walker Jones, PC, in Warrenton, Virginia.
 Her practice focuses on helping her clients navigate the areas of estate planning, probate and trust administration, and guardianships and conservatorships.
 She is a member of VAELA, the Virginia Academy of Elder Law Attorneys, where she seeks to improve her knowledge of elder law and special needs issues.
 Hanna is currently serving on the board of the Mental Health Association of Fauquier County.
 She has previously served on the boards of the Fauquier Free Clinic and the Piedmont Symphony Orchestra.
 When she isn’t practicing law, Hanna spends her time spoiling her nieces and nephews, playing piano at church, and playing violin with the Piedmont Symphony Orchestra.

 Treasurer, Cone Concepts Unlimited

 Susan Rubin grew up in Bethesda, Maryland and lived in Washington, D.C. with her husband, Alan, until they moved to Fauquier County in 1976.
 Over that time, they have owned and operated several businesses, including movie theaters, ice cream stores, and a French restaurant.
 Susan is currently treasurer of Cone Concepts Unlimited.
 She attended the University of Maryland majoring in English Literature.
 Mrs. Rubin is president of the Community Leadership Network and a board member for Friends of Film.
 She was a founding member of The Moving Arts Center, past president of the Fauquier County Mental Health Association, and volunteered as a teacher’s assistant for Head Start for 13 years.
 Her interests include gardening, travel, tennis, reading, and playing the piano.